Courses in Social Innovation

 Instructor: Joseph Mertz

 The class meets twice a week for instruction and discussion.
-In addition, each student is partnered with a leader in a community organization who they will work with one-on-one 3 hours a week on-site.
+In addition, each student is partnered with a leader in a community organization who they work with one-on-one 3 hours a week on-site.

 The goals of the consulting partnership are: